Missouri's only abortion clinic to stay open until at least August 1

 Abortion is one of the most divisive issues in the United States.
 Missouri is one of 12 states to pass laws restricting abortion access this year, some aimed at provoking a U.S. Supreme Court review of the landmark 1973 Roe v.
 Wade decision that recognized a woman’s constitutional right to terminate her pregnancy.

-“The terrifying reality is that access is hanging on by a thread with a narrowing timeline,” Dr. Colleen McNicholas, a physician at the clinic, said in a statement ahead of the ruling.
+“The terrifying reality is that access is hanging on by a thread with a narrowing timeline,” McNicholas, who is a physician at the clinic, said in a statement ahead of the ruling.

 Judge Michael Stelzer had issued a temporary injunction on Monday letting the clinic stay open until Friday at 5 p.m.
 CT (2200 GMT), ahead of the decision of the commission, which serves as an independent arbiter in disputes between state agencies and individuals or groups.